mikependon/RepoDB.NET/pages/classes/cacheitem.md

 ## CacheItem

-A class that is used to define an item for a cache.
-It is usually used when defining a [ICache](/interface/icache) object.
+This class is used as an item for the [ICache](/interface/icache) object.

 > In this tutorial, we will use the SQL Server as the database and C# as the programming language.

 ##### Creating New Instance

+Below is the way on how to create a new instance of this class.

 ```csharp
 var expirationInMinutes = 180;